mikelue/mikelue.github.io/README.md

 * Design and implement backend service

 What I did:
-* Build parser to parse juricdial verdict to build index for searching.
+* Build parser to parse juridical verdict to build index for searching.
 	* Improve search speed from almost 10 minutes to real time
 * Design concurrent web crawling for web page from Google engine
 * Simplify architecture(micro-service) of existing system, and that brought decrease in 50% billing(GCP).